kaklise/WNTR/documentation/extensions/stormwater.rst

 	Topographic metrics, based on graph theory, can be used to assess the connectivity of stormwater and wastewater systems.
 Many metrics can be computed directly using NetworkX.
-	See drinking water documentation on :ref:`topographic_metrics` for more information.
+	See WNTR documentation on :ref:`topographic_metrics` for more information.

 	The StormWaterNetworkModel can be converted to a NetworkX graph as shown below: